For executives accountable for strategy that stalls

 What it looks like when delivery conditions are missing, and when they're designed.

 The problem wasn't the ideas.
 It was the conditions.
-There were no decision boundaries around which ideas could advance.
+No decision boundaries around which ideas could advance.
 No teams with authority and time to execute.
 No clarity on what the organization actually needed versus what was simply popular.
 The platform rewarded crowdsourcing, not delivery.

-Through iterative redesign, building specific campaigns around identified organizational needs, establishing teams with real timelines and explicit decision authority, and creating roles that carried accountability, the platform became something genuinely different.
-Employees and partners across the organization now engage with a system that has the structure to turn ideas into actual change.
+Through iterative redesign, specific campaigns around identified organizational needs, teams with real timelines and explicit decision authority, and roles that carried accountability, the platform became something genuinely different.
+A system with the structure to turn ideas into actual change.

 What shifted